KDUN explained

 History

-In August 1973, KDUN was granted a construction permit to move the studio and transmitter site from Bolon Island (located on the site of the former drive-in movie theater) to Lower Smith River Road, its current transmitter location and the studios moved from the transmitter site into town in the early 1980s.
+In August 1973, KDUN was granted a construction permit to move the studio and transmitter site from Bolon Island (located on the site of a former drive-in movie theater) to Lower Smith River Road, its current transmitter location.
+The studios moved from the transmitter site into town in the early 1980s.

 Move to 1030

-In March 1982, the station applied to the FCC for authorization to change their broadcast frequency from 1470 kHz to 1030 kHz, increase daytime signal power to 10,000 watts, and make a few technical changes in their antenna system.[8]
-The FCC finally granted the station a construction permit to make those changes on May 7, 1987.[8]
-KDUN began broadcasting at the lower frequency and higher power in February 1998 and received their license to cover the upgrades on April 18, 1998.[9]
+In March 1982, the station applied to the FCC for authorization to change from 1470 kHz to 1030 kHz.
+That was coupled with an increase in daytime signal power to 10,000 watts.
+A few technical changes would also be made to the antenna system.[8]
+The FCC granted the station the construction permit to make those changes on May 7, 1987.[8]
+KDUN began broadcasting at the lower frequency and higher power in February 1998 and received a license to cover the upgrades on April 18, 1998.[9]

 In April 1982, the Kenagy brothers applied to the FCC to transfer ownership of KDUN Radio, Inc., to their now-larger software company, Custom Business System, Inc. The transfer was approved by the FCC on April 23, 1982.[10]
 In November 1985, CBSI announced that it was selling KDUN Radio, Inc., to Lyle and Eleanor A. Irons so that it could focus on the traffic and billing business.
 The deal was approved by the FCC on February 11, 1986, and the transaction was consummated on April 23, 1986.[11]

-After a quarter-century of continuous corporate ownership, KDUN Radio, Inc., reached an agreement in June 1997 to sell this station to Shae Partners, LLC.
+After a quarter-century of continuous corporate ownership, KDUN Radio, Inc., reached an agreement in June 1997 to sell the station to Shae Partners, LLC.
 The deal was approved by the FCC on August 5, 1997, and the transaction was consummated on September 15, 1997.[12]
-The station's callsign was changed to KLLU on November 21, 1997.[13]
+The station's call sign was changed to KLLU on November 21, 1997.[13]

 Back to KDUN